choutkamartin/next-payload-monorepo-docker/README.md

 # Payload CMS with Next.js in a monorepo using Yarn workspaces
 In this example, we will build a monorepo with Payload CMS and Next.js.

+This repository comes with example environment variables.
+Please, if possible, change them to your own values.

+You don't need to follow the guide below, mainly, if you already have an existing project you want to convert to monorepo.

+This repository also isn't deployable to Payload Cloud.
+Typical usage would be a deployment to your own VPS / server.

+# Let's start
 To get started, we will create two folders, namely `cms` that will contain Payload CMS and `web` that will contain Next.js.

 ## Create Payload CMS